 But it doesn’t have to be this way.

-How to Find Prospects and Close Them Easily in the B2B World
+How to Find Prospects and Close Them in 3 Simple Steps

 The following steps will help you do everything from finding the right prospective companies to successfully reaching out to the right decision maker(s) using the right channels paired with the right messaging.

 Before you even get on the phone or send out an email, you want to cherry-pick prospects that have the best chance of moving from the unaware to the decision stage.

 If you’ve experimented with multiple methods of prospecting with little to no success, there’s one thing you haven’t understood—modern prospecting is data-driven.

 There’s so many ways that you can find prospects in the interconnected world we live in.
 The buyer intent framework is the most accurate way to go about B2B tech prospecting.

 Imagine if you could harness the power of every relevant datapoint on the internet to help you land prospects that have an immediate need for your product.
 Well, the future is now, and all you need is Slintel’s simple yet powerful free Chrome extension.